At-Risk / Special Needs Populations

 Radiation Incidents and Children

-- Sources, effects and risks of ionizing radiation, Effects of radiation exposure of children (PDF - 4.30 MB) (UNSCEAR 2013 Report, Volume II, Scientific Annex B.)
+- Scientific finding on effects of radiation exposure of children UNSCEAR 2013 Report to the General Assembly, Volume II, Scientific Annex B.

 - Preconception and Prenatal Radiation Exposure: Health Effects and Protective Guidance, (NCRP Report No. 174), Bethesda, MD, 2013.

-- Guidance on the application of dose coefficients for the embryo, fetus and breastfed infant in dose assessments for members of the public (RCE-5) (Health Protection Agency, 2008)
+- Guidance on the application of dose coefficients for the embryo, fetus and breastfed infant in dose assessments for members of the public (RCE-5) (Public Health England [PHE], formerly Health Protection Agency [HPA], 2008)

 - ICRP Publication 95: Doses to Infants from Ingestion of Radionuclides in Mother's Milk, 95 (International Commission of Radiological Protection, ICRP Publication 95, 2004)